auth0/docs/articles/appliance/infrastructure/network.md

 ---
 section: appliance
-description: Appliance infrastructure information about Networks
+description: PSaaS Appliance infrastructure information about Networks
 ---

-# Auth0 Appliance Infrastructure Requirements: Network
+# PSaaS Appliance Infrastructure Requirements: Network

-This document details the requirements for the network on which the Appliance runs.
+This document details the requirements for the network on which the PSaaS Appliance runs.

 ::: note
-Auth0 Appliance can only be deployed in 1 NIC.
+Auth0 PSaaS Appliance can only be deployed in 1 NIC.
 :::

 In on-premise environment, all virtual machines should be in the same LAN in order for database replication to work properly.
-No other appliance cluster (Dev/Test) should be running on this subnet.
+No other PSaaS Appliance cluster (Dev/Test) should be running on this subnet.

 In AWS Cloud environment, Auth0 supports and recommends cross-LAN availability zones.

 ## IP Addresses

-Each Appliance virtual machine (VM) must have its own private static IP address and outbound access.
+Each PSaaS Appliance virtual machine (VM) must have its own private static IP address and outbound access.
 This can be accomplished through:

 * a public IP address;
 * NAT or transparent proxy.